dtikhonov/talks/ctags/ctags-slides.md

 - header
 - one tag per line
-- sorted
+- tags are sorted by default
-- editors do binary search
+- vim defaults to binary search

 # Basic Vim commands